 Seed Germination

 Seed germination is a fascinating process where a seed emerges from its dormant state and begins its life as a plant.
-This process is influenced by several key factors:
+For those cultivating cannabis seeds, understanding germination is crucial, as several key factors influence success:

 The germination process starts with the seed absorbing water, swelling, and breaking its coat.
 This is followed by the growth of the radicle, the embryonic root, which anchors the plant and starts absorbing nutrients from the soil.